Skip to main content Skip to footer

 Use project monitoring tools

 While you should be using project management tools throughout an entire project, they become particularly helpful during the monitoring process.
-An all-encompassing project monitoring tool like monday.com will help you streamline workflows like data and feedback collection, allow you to gather reports on performance and metrics, and let you view team workloads to better assess where your project is and what needs to be changed or fixed.
+An all-encompassing project monitoring tool like monday.com will help you streamline workflows like data and feedback collection, allow you to gather reports on performance and key metrics, and let you view team workloads to better assess where your project is and what needs to be changed or fixed.

 Encourage ongoing communication and feedback

 While the process of monitoring, evaluating, and controlling a project may lie with the project manager, it’s a lot easier on the person in charge when there’s effective communication throughout a project’s lifecycle.
-Getting regular updates from team members and stakeholders on deliverables, roadblocks, feedback, and timelines allows you to monitor progress on an ongoing basis without having to constantly request new information.
+Getting regular updates from team members and key stakeholders on deliverables, roadblocks, feedback, and timelines allows you to monitor progress on an ongoing basis without having to constantly request new information.

 Decide monitoring frequency